-To simplify the example, this appendix uses a generic eight-way (8-processor) server whose processors are at the hypothetical hardware paths of x01, x02, x03, x04, x05, x06, x07, and x08.
+To simplify the example, this appendix uses a generic eight-way (8-CPU) server whose CPUs are at the hypothetical hardware paths of x01, x02, x03, x04, x05, x06, x07, and x08.

 Create the Virtual Partitions

 Suppose we create three partitions using the following commands.